brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-good-code-reviews/index.md

 Things that could be easily automated:

 -   Tests: if the project has them (it should), the commands to run them should be easy to include in the automation
--   Linting: checks if the code follows code guidelines decided by the team, enabling to catch bugs and other programming errors.
+-   [Linting](https://en.wikipedia.org/wiki/Lint_(software)): checks if the code follows code guidelines decided by the team, enabling to catch bugs and other programming errors.
 Most languages have linting tools, with many available configurations (examples: ESLint, golangci-lint)
 -   Building: from binaries to docker images, why not add this process to your automation pipeline?
 -   Deploying: depending on the team workflow, it might be even possible to deploy these straight to staging or production (continuous delivery)
 -   Publishing: if the project is some tool, it can publish in the specific platform (screenshot example)